outdreamer/build-a-cure-1/docs/to_do.md

     suppress/interfere/inhibit activity of drug/medication/enzyme

 - once you have standard object analysis with some object model insights, you can apply them to bio systems
-  - "adjacency as a definition of relevance can be used as a way to derive the path to get a drug to a location in the system"
+  - "adjacency as a definition of relevance can be used as a way to derive paths" + "path optimization can be used to get a drug to a location in the system"

-- small changes in structure can invalidate functionality - find a list of those change types

-- when you describe the attributes & functions of an object, make sure to list key attributes of each function in a keywords attribute for quick searching for relevant interactions

 - the full data set should have numerical categories indicating condition(s) treated in the output label so it can be separated into sub-sets by condition treated